Functionalist Explanation, Social Stratification, Social Inequality, Social Structures, Labeling Theory

 functionalism to Comte, Herbert Spencer, and Durkheim.
 The functional approach was

 developed from the 1930s through the 1960s in the United States.
-Parsons studied Weber and
+Parsons used concepts and

 emphasizes the aspects of social institutions and behavior that are conducive to stability